Kariyattil Yawsep: Early life

-Kariattil was born on 5 May 1742, in Alangad, Kerala.
+Yawsep was born on 5 May 1742 to the Kariattil house, in Alangad, Kerala.
 He began his religious education at the local seminary in Alangad before being sent to the Pontifical Urban University, in Rome in 1755.
 At the age of 13, he pursued advanced studies in philosophy, theology, and canon law.
 He was ordained a priest in Rome and earned doctoral degrees in these disciplines, becoming one of the first Indian nationals to achieve this distinction in the 18th century.

 Vocation

 Return to India

+Fr.
 Kariattil returned to India in 1766, where he was appointed as a Malpan (religious instructor) at the Alangad Seminary.
 He was known for his efforts to reconcile the divisions within the Saint Thomas Christian community, which had split following the Coonan Cross Oath.
 Working closely with prominent lay leader Thachil Mathu Tharakan, Kariattil supported the efforts of Francis De Sales, the Apostolic Vicar of Varapuzha, to settle in Alangad Church in 1776.

 Efforts Toward Unification

-In 1777, Kariattil traveled to St. Mary's Church, Niranam to meet with Mar Thoma VI, the leader of the Puthenkoor (Jacobite) faction, to discuss potential reunification with the Pazhankoor (Catholic) faction.
+In 1777, Fr.
+Kariattil traveled to St. Mary's Church, Niranam to meet with Mar Thoma VI, the leader of the Puthenkoor (Jacobite) faction, to discuss potential reunification with the Pazhankoor (Catholic) faction.
 His mission for unity was not fully embraced by all, as the Padroado missionaries opposed the reunification of the Nasranis (Saint Thomas Christians), and Propaganda missionaries did not actively promote it either.

 Journey to Rome

 In 1778, Kariattil embarked on a significant journey to Rome with Paremmakkal Thoma Kathanar to present the issue of unification to church authorities.
 During this journey, he also met Queen Maria I of Portugal, the royal patron of the Padroado.
 Impressed by his humility, intellect, and religious dedication, the Queen appointed Kariattil as the Archbishop of Kodungalloor (Cranganore) on 16 July 1782, in Lisbon.
 He was consecrated as the Archbishop on 17 February 1783, at the São Bento Monastery Church in Lisbon.

-Pope Pius VI later confirmed his appointment, making Kariattil the first native Indian Archbishop of the Archdiocese of Kodungalloor.
+Pope Pius VI later confirmed his appointment, making Mar Yawsep Kariattil the first native Indian Archbishop of the Archdiocese of Kodungalloor.
 He also received the pallium, a symbol of his office as Metropolitan Archbishop, from the Pope on 17 March 1783.
 Kariattil was given full authority to pursue the unification of the Saint Thomas Christians, including the Puthenkoor faction led by Mar Thoma VI.